-This is a fictional story with fictional characters—the story/content have been copyrighted.
-Since I started one year ago, I revised the story and expanded it into a short one act play.
-In the process of reaching out to community theater groups to see about a table read, and updating the copyright.
+This is a fictional story with fictional characters—the story/content/text have been copyrighted (2016).
+During the project, I revised the story and expanded it into a short one act play.
 Many thanks to all in the WordPress community for their support via likes and follows, and to poet Brian Walker for his kind words & re-blog.
 And thanks to my friends Raquelle and Maria and to the sole unknown/kindred spirit who also followed the story by email from Australia (I think).
 Thank you all!
-For more of writing on Jane Austen’s letters or my other literary and non-literary thoughts please visit: https://shaldenandneatham.wordpress.com
+For more of writing on Jane Austen or my other literary and non-literary thoughts please visit: https://shaldenandneatham.wordpress.com

 Janine, Unfortunately, I keep hitting walls here, but I have managed to finish Pride and Prejudice and have a few questions for you about the Darcy v.
 Wentworth debate, but they will have to wait.
 I am still working to see if we can save the base library here before I depart, Anthony

 Anthony, This time had a lot of help.
 Friends from book club (Bookcrossing), from work and my family too.
 You know how you ask for something and people say: “oh sure.”
 But then they just forget about it.
 Well was organized enough that it didn’t happen.
 Everyone has contributed something.
 Took a couple of trips to the postal station to but it’s all been sent now.
 Cannot imagine how hard it must be for all of you so far away from your friends, family and all you know that is familiar during this time of the year.